Code-Institute-Submissions/rovan89-cherished-republic_JanResub/README.md

 7. As a User I can click on a post so that I can view the full text
 8. As a User I can register an account so that I can comment and like posts
 9. As a User I can create a community project so that other users can join and help solve the given issue
+10. As a User I can edit, update and delete posts so that I can manage my postings.
-10. As a Creator of a project I can create tasks in the project so that other users can assign themselves to a task
+11. As a Creator of a project I can create tasks in the project so that other users can assign themselves to a task

 ### Business Owner Stories
 1. As a Site Admin I can create, read, update and delete posts so that I can manage my page content